France recalls ambassadors to US, Australia over sub deal

 “It was really a stab in the back.
 We built a relationship of trust with Australia, and this trust was betrayed,” he said.
 “This is not done between allies.”

-He also compared Biden's move to those of his predecessor, Donald Trump, under Trump’s “America First” doctrine.
+He also compared Biden's move to those of Trump under his “America First” doctrine.

-“We said that is was for us a very important and critical component in our Indo-Pacific strategy,” he said.
+“We said that it was for us a very important and critical component in our Indo-Pacific strategy,” he said.
 Blinken met with Macron during the visit.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.